 - Sit and meditate, reflect, pray.
-If faith is important to you, reading an uplifting story, book, or sacred text may bring hope. - Practice talking about what you are grateful for!
+If faith is important to you, reading an uplifting story or book, such as the Bible, may bring hope. - Practice talking about what you are grateful for!
 Research shows that practicing gratitude and laughter help us to recover. - Cook with ingredients and eat foods known for producing "happy" hormones: Spicy foods; Yogurt, beans, eggs, meats that are low-fat; Almonds; Sauerkraut; Foods with tryptophan, such as oats, cheese, canned tuna, seeds, whole milk; Green Tea extract. - Be your best self.
 Feelings of shame, guilt, or inadequacy can lead to negative thinking.
 Instead, practice the everyday habits of gratitude and forgiveness of others.